george-chou/CRROG/README.md

 #### 1.3 Primary user

-a) Students or graduates who are too busy to design resumes;
+a) Students or graduates who are too busy to design resumes;<br>

-b) Students or graduates who do not know how to create a resume, like newly graduated university students;
+b) Students or graduates who do not know how to create a resume, like newly graduated university students;<br>

-c) Students or graduates who are tired of typing or creating their resumes;
+c) Students or graduates who are tired of typing or creating their resumes;<br>

-d) Students or graduates whose resumes are frequently updated;
+d) Students or graduates whose resumes are frequently updated;<br>
 e) Companies looking to recruit students from the University of Sydney;

 ### 2 Significances